What becomes of the kids left behind?

 They are also prime candidates for prostitution, and terrorist groups.
 And according to the 2019 Trafficking in Persons Report, “populations in the United States vulnerable to human trafficking include: children in the child welfare and juvenile justice systems, including foster care; runaway and homeless youth …”

-Through weekend visits, host families have a chance to transform the lives of these kids.
+Through weekend visits, host families have a chance to transform the lives of these adoptable children.
 They get to know these youth and introduce them to friends, family, and associates.
 Our goal is to change the trajectory of the lives of foster youth by connecting them with caring adults, ideally through adoption or as mentors.

-Los Angeles County Department of Children and Family Services (DCFS) identifies the children who can participate in the program.
+Los Angeles County Department of Children and Family Services (DCFS) identifies the adoptable children who participate in the program.
 DCFS prepares the child, provides the assessments for and approval of host families, and can facilitate placements and adoption.

 The application is based on minimum requirements stipulated by LA County DCFS.
 The County requires a background check & TB test to ensure child safety.
 The health history determines if an adult is physically and mentally suitable to interact and care for foster youth.
 CPR/First Aid certification and TB test must be renewed every 2 years.